hashicorp/terraform/website/source/docs/providers/vault/r/generic_secret.html.md

 * `data_json` - (Required) String containing a JSON-encoded object that will be written as the secret data at the given path.

+* `allow_read` - (Optional) True/false.
+Set this to true if your vault
+authentication is able to read the data, this allows the resource to be compared and updated.
+Defaults to false.

 ## Required Vault Capabilities

 Use of this resource requires the `create` or `update` capability